AnnaPete/flashcards/README.md

 ## Abstract

 This game can be played completely in your device's Terminal!
 When the game is functioning appropriately, you will be prompted for each question, have the opportunity to select an answer, and will be given feedback.
-You will be able to play through the entire deck of cards!
+You will be able to play through two entire decks of cards!

 ## Preview